mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- The following two examples draw on collections of GDPs to help design process (not involving programming) of games as an educational activity. -->

-**Using Game Design pattern collections and code examples to help novice students.**
+Collections of game design pattern have been used as pedagogical structures in research to help novices contribute to game design processes.
 In a design education intervention working with 11-12 year olds Eriksson and colleagues [@eriksson_using_2019] used a collection of curated patterns to prompt learners to analyse and then propose changes to an existing collaborative game called Stringforce.
 The stringforce study involved learner analysis of games, the ability to change level design via graphical (not code based) editor and co-design of proposed conceptual changes to existing games.
 Their research drew on an existing collection of over 200 GDPs created in a related research project aimed at facilitating game production for novice adult game designers available as as a public collection [@bjork_patterns_2005] [^3].
 The process of structuring these patterns drew on wider work on game theory, most directly the work on the MDA framework which outlines the value of framing GDPs into strands of game mechanics, dynamics and aesthetics [@bergstrom_exploring_2010].
 Game mechanics are the rules and systems that govern gameplay.
 Game dynamics are the emergent behaviors resulting from these mechanics in player interaction.
 Game aesthetics invoke emotional responses in the player by gameplay elements like graphics, story and sound design.

 The process of curating patterns for Stringforce involved selected only 14 from the full collection [@eriksson_using_2019].
 The selection criteria for patterns to include in co-design stages included the following concerns; concrete patterns were favoured over more abstract ones to aid the learner comprehension, patterns chosen matched the learners' capabilities, patterns that were game mechanics were also prioritised as were pattern suggested by the learners.
 The Stringforce study surfaced several dimensions of utility of GDPs.
 GDP concepts were used in the following ways as lingua franca between researchers and participants; to aid the framing of analysis; and as a starting point to guide participants design suggestions [@eriksson_using_2019].
 Overall, the primary focus of the results address benefits to researchers, advancing GDPs as a form of intermediate knowledge as a contribution to the field of child computer interaction research (CCI).

 <!-- The Mechanics element of the framework has much in common with GDPs.
 The difference is explored by researchers [@olsson2014conceptual].
 The common element is the utility of the concepts to designers.
 Although the process of formalising such patterns and mechanics is also noted.
 THIS NEEDS CLARIFYING - ?
 BUT NOT TOO MUCH -->